1. Sustainability TOP

 Management Structure

-We participate in J-Auto-ISAC*, an organization that collects and analyzes information related to automotive cybersecurity.
-Through this participation, we gather information on security incidents detected within the industry and have established and are operating a system for the development and manufacturing of vehicles with cybersecurity considerations in place.
+The Isuzu Group is strengthening cybersecurity for its products, plants, IT systems, and the supply chain.
+We participate in J-Auto-ISAC*, an organization that collects and analyzes information related to cybersecurity of vehicles.
+Through this participation, we gather information on security incidents detected within the industry and have established a system for the development and manufacturing of vehicles with cybersecurity considerations in place.

 1. *J-Auto-ISAC: Japan Automotive ISAC, a Japanese automotive cybersecurity organization.